 - Outdoor painting was critical in developing his style.
 He created a series of pictures where he explored the effects of rain, mist, smoke, and steam on landscapes and objects.

-- The term “Impressionism” was used as a derogatory label in a critical review of artists who used the Impressionists style; it was borrowed from Monet’s painting title called “Impression: Sunrise.”
+- The term “Impressionism” was initially used as a derogatory label.
+It was used in a critical review of artists who used the Impressionists style.
+The term was borrowed from Monet’s painting title called “Impression: Sunrise.”